About Northrop Grumman Innovation Systems, Inc.

 Aerospace Systems (about 40% of sales) makes manned and unmanned military aircraft and laser weapon systems.
 The division also manufactures and integrates spacecraft systems and communications payloads in support of space-based C4ISR and science missions.

 The company's Mission Systems segment (about 35% of sales) provides integration of net-enabled battle management systems and air and missile defense integration with land, air, and space systems.
 The division also offers shipboard missile and encapsulated payload launch systems, unmanned maritime vehicles, and under-sea sensors.
 Cyber mission capabilities include national security, missile warning and defense, and satellite communications.
 Additional offerings include radars and electronic warfare systems for ground-based and aircraft platforms.

-The Innovation Systems segment (10% of revenue) manufactures small-, medium-, and large-caliber ammunition, advanced guns, and missile propulsion systems.
+The Innovation Systems segment (about 15% of revenue) manufactures small-, medium-, and large-caliber ammunition, advanced guns, and missile propulsion systems.
 The unit also makes small- and medium-class space launch vehicles for placing satellites into earth orbit, and interceptor and target vehicles for missile defense systems.
 Other operations include production of satellites for communications and scientific research and spacecraft for delivering humans and cargo to the International Space Station.

 Its segments are headquartered in Redondo Beach, California (Aerospace Systems); Linthicum, Maryland (Mission Systems); Herndon, Virginia (Technology Services); and Dulles, Virginia (Innovation Systems).